Definitions / Commonly Used Ingredients / Wildcard Charcuterie

 This small-batch blue is delicately smoked over fruitwood to create subtly smoky undertones

-hard cheeses-eat the rind it is where the wine/aged balsamic soaks into the cheese and creates a distinctive flavor throughout.
-Also, each of these cheeses has bits of hard calcium crystals – a sign of appropriately aged cheese
+Eat the rind!
+That’s where the wine/aged balsamic soaks into the cheese and creates a distinctive flavor throughout.
+Also, each of these cheeses has bits of hard calcium crystals – a sign of appropriately aged cheese.

-vino rosso the perfect mix of precisely crafted cheese and a hearty blend of robust red wines.
+The perfect mix of precisely crafted cheese, and a hearty blend of robust red wines.

 Port Wine Derby

 A smooth, creamy derby cheese marbled with a delicate port wine infusion.
 This cheese has a pink marbled effect where the port wine has been allowed to blend with the maturing cheese naturally.
 It has a slightly sweet berry after taste.

 Seasoned with hot pepper flakes, salt, and garlic.
 Like many Italian types of meat, it has a marbled appearance and a rich, bold flavor.
 This famous Italian cut of ham is salted, seasoned, and dry-cured.